 - Shower Doors: Whether you have shower doors or a curtain, removing these can help the contractors either by getting things out of their way or by doing a task they would have had to do themselves.

 Many of the above topics are also part and parcel of bathroom maintenance.

 Bathroom Remodeling Preparations

 Of course, before you prepare your bathroom, you may need to prepare your finances.
 Whether you’re paying for the project through cash reserves or through financing, you’ll need some idea of how much the project is going to cost.
 Naturally, exact estimates can only be had through specific contractors, but we can give you a few clues about the possible range of expenses.
-According to data collected from homeowners across the country, the average cost of a bathroom remodel from HomeAdvisor customers is approximately $9,000, but keep in mind this figure includes surface-level, partial, complete, and luxury bathroom remodeling projects.
+The average cost of a bathroom remodel from HomeAdvisor customers is approximately $9,000, but keep in mind this figure includes surface-level, partial, complete, and luxury bathroom remodeling projects.
 Remodeling Magazine, on the other hand, uses industry standards for a complete bathroom remodel with a few bells and whistles, such as a new tile surround, recessed medicine cabinet, and new flooring and wallpaper.
 Their cost estimate for a bathroom remodel is $15,899.
 See additional bathroom remodeling costs here.

 Once you have mustered your financial resources and completed the basic prep steps for your remodeled bathroom, it’s time to step back and let the professionals go to work.
 These items will be a big help, and they also let the contractors know that you are thinking of them and wanting to make their job easy.
 Just don’t try to overdo it.
 They are professionals, and while they will appreciate your preparation, they have everything else under control.